TLP is Seeking Demonstration Sites for Two New Projects

 Maximizing the Effectiveness of Ductless Heat Pumps in Existing Homes by Demonstrating Integrated Controls

 Overview: There is a trend for homeowners to install efficient ductless air-source heat pumps (ASHP) as a supplement to less efficient existing space conditioning systems, by adding one unit in a central living area.
 ASHPs have the potential to save energy by providing a large portion of the space conditioning in these homes, but in order to reach their full potential, their operation should be coordinated with the existing heating system.
 This project aims to maximize savings from supplemental ASHPs by demonstrating integrated controls that manage the interaction of both space conditioning systems to improve performance.
 Strategies will be demonstrated for existing central forced air furnaces/AC, and for central hydronic systems with zonal radiators.

 Seeking: Twelve sites in New York State (NYC metro).
 Each site should have a ducted or hydronic central heating system plus an ASHP (or be planning/interested in installing an ASHP).
-Homes can be single family homes or apartments in multifamily buildings but the central heating system must serve only the one apartment exclusively.
-Contact Jordan Dentz through email at email@example.com or phone at (212) 496-0800 Ext 130.
+Homes can be single family homes or apartments in multifamily buildings but the central heating system must serve only the one apartment/home exclusively.
+Homes must be full-time residences, be located in New York State and pay into the the System Benefit Charge on their utility bill.
+Contact Jordan Dentz at firstname.lastname@example.org or (212) 496-0800 Ext 130.